GermanMentalRay/GMR/maya/mel/Readme.md

 -   *sciCustomSetDrivenKeyWindow:*
 	Support for setDrivenKey with animLayers added.
 -   *sciAddSetsForDefaultNodes:*
 	Nearly all of the default Maya nodes will be added to sets.
 Extend to your liking.
-Its best if this script is automatically added when a new scene is created.
+Its best if this script is automatically executed when a new scene is created.
 -   *sciConnectLightAndObject:*
 	Tell Maya which objects are lit by which light.
 Its best to create a set with some lights and  a set for the respective objects.
 Run the script.
 Do not forget to delete all content of the defaultLight set.
 -   *sciListNodeData:*